First Dates Advice for Men

 - Always be friendly to the wait staff.

 - Keep your demeanor warm and upbeat even if you’re not attracted.

-- A great sense of humor is what most women look for and goes a long way.
+- A great sense of humor is what most women look for, and this goes a long way.

 - Don’t dominate the conversation or interrogate your date.

-- Limit sarcastic humor as it’s usually misunderstood, especially when someone does not know you well enough to know you’re kidding.
+- Limit sarcastic humor; people misunderstand it especially when someone does not know you well enough to know you’re kidding.

 - Avoid bragging about yourself or being conceited.

-- Cursing is not appropriate because many women don’t like it or feel disrespected if you talk to them like they’re a guy.
+- Cursing is not appropriate because many women don’t like it or feel disrespected if you talk to them like they’re one of the guys.

 - Don’t badmouth your exes.
 Don’t even bring up past relationships.